-A student/candidate would have grounds for appeal against an assessment decision in the following situations.
+A pupil/candidate would have grounds for appeal against an assessment decision in, but not limited to, the following situations.

-- a) The work is not assessed according to the set criteria or the criteria are ambiguous. - b) The final grade of the work does not match the criteria set for grade boundaries or the grade boundaries are not sufficiently defined. - c) The internal verification procedure contradicts the assessment grades awarded. - d) There is evidence of preferential treatment towards other students/candidates.
+a) The work is not assessed according to the set criteria or the criteria are ambiguous.

-- e) The conduct of the assessment did not conform to the published requirements of the Awarding Board - f) Valid, agreed, extenuating circumstances were not taken into account at the time of assessment, which the school was aware of prior to the submission deadline. - g) Agreed deadlines were not observed by staff. - h) The current Assessment Plan was not adhered to. - i) The decision to reject coursework on the grounds of malpractice.
+- b) The final grade of the work does not match the criteria set for grade boundaries or the grade boundaries are not sufficiently defined. - c) The internal verification procedure contradicts the assessment grades awarded. - d) There is evidence of preferential treatment towards other pupils/candidates. - e) The conduct of the assessment did not conform to the published requirements of the awarding board - f) Valid, agreed, extenuating circumstances were not taken into account at the time of assessment, which the school was aware of prior to the submission deadline. - g) Agreed deadlines were not observed by staff. - h) The current Assessment Plan was not adhered to. - i) The decision to reject coursework on the grounds of malpractice.